Project Updates & FAQ

 Making Progress on Our Vision

-Food, space, and services while W20 is under renovation.
+Food, space, and services while the W20 project is being completed.

 1. Unused classrooms for impromptu studying: https://classrooms.mit.edu/classrooms/#/choose